aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-features/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}

-# Advanced Excel Features Tutorials for Aspose.Cells Java
+# Freeze Panes Excel Java – Advanced Aspose.Cells Tutorials

-Our advanced features tutorials demonstrate how to leverage Excel's specialized capabilities using Aspose.Cells in Java.
-These detailed guides cover implementing interactive data filtering, creating navigation systems with hyperlinks, establishing external data connections, and working with Excel's powerful advanced features.
-Each tutorial provides working Java code examples for specialized Excel functionality, helping you build sophisticated spreadsheet solutions that take full advantage of Excel's advanced capabilities.
+If you’re building sophisticated spreadsheet solutions with **Aspose.Cells for Java**, mastering features like **freeze panes** can dramatically improve the end‑user experience.
+This hub gathers all the advanced Excel tutorials you need to create interactive, data‑driven workbooks—ranging from slicers and hyperlinks to external data connections and, of course, freezing panes in Excel using Java.

+## Quick Overview

+- **Primary focus:** Freeze panes in Excel with Java + Aspose.Cells
+- **What you’ll get:** Concise explanations, step‑by‑step code, best‑practice tips
+- **Who benefits:** Java developers building reports, dashboards, or data‑analysis tools

 ## What You'll Learn

-- How to use Aspose.Cells for Java to perform advanced features operations
+- How to use Aspose.Cells for Java to perform advanced features operations, including **freeze panes**
-- Step-by-step implementation with complete code examples
+- Step‑by‑step implementation with complete code examples
-- Best practices and optimization techniques
+- Best practices and optimization techniques for large workbooks
-- Solutions to common challenges in advanced features
+- Solutions to common challenges when handling advanced Excel features

+## Why Freeze Panes Matters

+Freezing rows or columns keeps headings visible while users scroll through massive data sets.
+In financial reports, dashboards, or inventory lists, this simple UI improvement prevents users from losing context, making your spreadsheets feel polished and professional.

+## How to Freeze Panes in Excel Using Aspose.Cells for Java

+Below you’ll find a dedicated tutorial that walks you through the exact API calls required to freeze rows, columns, or both.
+The guide demonstrates:

+1. Loading a workbook
+2. Selecting the target worksheet
+3. Applying `freezePanes` with the desired row and column indices
+4. Saving the updated file

+This tutorial is part of the collection listed further down.

 ## Available Tutorials